Inexpensive Art Ideas for Your Home

-We’ve been practicing most of these ideas for years, but realize that we kinda gloss over it when featuring our homes.
-You can complete so many of these projects in an evening (or weekend), so hopefully these ideas give you a kick in the pants to add some new pieces throughout your space.
+You can complete so many of these projects in an evening or weekend, so hopefully, these ideas give you a kick in the pants to add some new pieces throughout your space.
 Because if you’re going to display something, it might as well be personal!

-Casey: Whenever Finn & I go on a trip, we always buy a postcard.
-It doesn’t matter if we’re going somewhere far and exotic, or if we’re just going for a quick weekend getaway a few towns over…it’s always our mission to come home with a postcard from our trip.
-When we get back from vacay, I’ll unpack my suitcase, throw in a load of laundry, and take a seat at our kitchen table to write a few paragraphs on the back of the new postcard (which we usually picked up for about $.10!).
+Whenever we go on a trip, we always buy a postcard.
+It doesn’t matter if we’re going somewhere far and exotic, or if we’re just going for a quick weekend getaway a few towns over.
+It’s always our mission to come home with a postcard from our trip.
+When we get back from vacay, I’ll unpack my suitcase, throw in a load of laundry, and take a seat at our kitchen table to write a few paragraphs on the back of the new postcard, which we usually pick up for about $.10!
 I add the date to the corner and then share a few specific memories from the trip.

-This postcard then goes into a vase on our bookshelves along with dozens of others we’ve collected over the years.
-Instead of buying a tacky souvenir, we just stick to our postcard idea to commemorate each trip we go on.
-You could frame some of the postcards you get for easy wall art or pop them into a vase like we do for personal home decor.
+This postcard then goes into a basket that I keep on my office built-ins, along with dozens of others we’ve collected over the years.
+Instead of buying a tacky souvenir, we just stick to our postcard idea to commemorate each of our trips.

-Casey: I have a recipe from my grandma and my great-grandma framed in our kitchen!
-I chose 2 of their favorite recipes, plopped them in a frame with a thick mat, and have them leaning against the backsplash in our kitchen.
+I have a recipe from my grandma and my great-grandma framed in our kitchen!
+I chose two of their favorite recipes, plopped them in a frame with a thick mat, and have them displayed on our open shelves.
 I love this piece of family history right in the heart of our home!

-Casey: Speaking of family history, I also have a framed letter from my great grandmother hanging over the nightstand in our bedroom.
-Her cursive is absolutely beautiful and I love having this piece so close to me every day!
+Speaking of family history, I also had a framed letter from my great-grandmother hanging over the nightstand in our old bedroom.
+Her cursive is absolutely beautiful and I loved having this piece so close to me every day!
+I need to find a spot in our new home for it.
 Framing a letter or a card from a loved one is a FREE art idea that is absolutely priceless.

 Photo Booth Strips

 This is one of those craft projects that was so incredibly easy, but it receives so much attention!
-I’ve saved all of the keys from the apartments Finn & I have lived in over the years, and I framed them all for our built-ins.
-This was such an EASY and inexpensive art project (more details on the how-to here), and everyone goes gaga over it.
+I’ve saved all of the keys from the places where Finn and I have lived over the years, and I put them all in a frame, and then into a shadow box when we moved into our current home.
+This was such an EASY and inexpensive art project and everyone goes gaga over it.